yhilem/ai_kreuzberg/docs/index.md

 Kreuzberg is a document intelligence framework that transforms unstructured documents into structured, machine-readable data.
 Built on a foundation of established open source technologies—PDFium for PDF processing, Tesseract for optical character recognition, and Pandoc for universal document conversion—Kreuzberg provides a unified interface for extracting text, metadata, and structural information from diverse document formats.

-The framework emphasizes extensibility, allowing developers to integrate custom extractors and processors while maintaining consistent APIs and error handling across all document types.
+The framework emphasizes extensibility, allowing developers to integrate custom extractors and processing hooks while maintaining consistent APIs and error handling across all document types.

 ## Core Capabilities